Addiction Treatment

 The third stage has the most intense withdrawal symptoms.
 Inadequate management or treatment of alcohol withdrawal may have fatal consequences; thus, it is crucial to understand what aids in the withdrawal process.

-Chemical dependency on alcohol is a real risk for heavy or chronic drinkers.
 In some instances, the body, brain, and neurotransmitters will go into distress if the person abruptly stops administering the substance to which they have been addicted.

 Drinking alcohol has a profound depressant effect on the brain's neurotransmitters.
 However, after abstaining from alcohol, the chemicals regain their usual sensitivity.